Whitepapers HF Radio

-This whitepaper gives an in-depth overview of Red/Black, an Isode product that monitors and controls devices and servers, with a particular focus on HF Radio systems.
+This whitepaper gives an in-depth overview of Red/Black, which is a new Isode product that monitors and controls devices and servers, with a particular focus on HF Radio systems.

 Red/Black